0x3alex/AoC22/README.md

 # 🎄 AoC22 🎄
 Solutions for the [Advent Of Code](https://adventofcode.com/) 2022 writen in go

+I am igonring errors on purpose here, since it's not some piece of code, that is used often.

 ---
 Solved Puzzles:
 - [Day One](https://adventofcode.com/2022/day/1)